-In taking on responsibility for periodic review of HS1 stations under the stations leases, we will seek to ensure that this work continues and remains aligned with the principles of regulatory best practice.
+In taking on responsibility for periodic review of HS1 stations under the stations leases, we will not seek to amend or reopen the Government Representative's HS1 stations review (Control Period 3): final decision.
+We will seek to ensure that regulation of HS1 Ltd remains aligned with the principles of regulatory best practice.
 We welcome commitments made by HS1 Ltd and its contractors to providing the required information to enable that to happen.